Wasserstein Robust Performative Prediction via Lagrangian Relaxation

 We first examine the convergence rate of the distributionally robust risk minimization scheme (Algorithm~\ref{alg:risk minimization}) across various sensitivity levels $\varepsilon \in \{1, 10, 60, 100\}$.
 The error tolerance for the internal maximizer is set to $\epsilon = 10^{-9}$.
-In Fig.~\ref{fig:theta gap rm}, we normalize the parameter distance using the scaling factor $c = \|\theta_0^S\|_2^{-1}$.
-Algorithm~\ref{alg:risk minimization} consistently achieves convergence within $20$ iterations.
-Notably, for lower sensitivity levels ($\varepsilon \in \{1, 10\}$), the trajectories terminate abruptly at iterations 1 and 2, respectively, indicating that the algorithm reached exact convergence (a zero parameter gap).
-Furthermore, we observe that the parameter gap converges more gradually as $\varepsilon$ increases.Consistent with our theoretical insights, larger $\varepsilon$ values induce more pronounced oscillations, reflecting the aggressive strategic response of agents to the classifier.
-However, the algorithm effectively dampens these fluctuations, driving the parameter gap $\|\theta_{t+1} - \theta_t\|_2$ toward zero.
-Fig.~\ref{fig:acc and loss eps=60} shows the performance of Algorithm~\ref{alg:risk minimization} under strategic sensitivity $\varepsilon = 100$.
+In Fig.~\ref{fig:theta gap rm}, we normalize the parameter distance using the scaling factor $c = \|\theta_{0,S}\|_2^{-1}$ with $\theta_{0,S}$ being the initial value of $\theta_{S}$.
+Fig.~\ref{fig:theta gap rm} shows that Algorithm~\ref{alg:risk minimization} achieves convergence within $20$ iterations.
+Notably, for lower sensitivity levels ($\varepsilon \in \{1, 10\}$), the trajectories terminate abruptly at iterations 2 and 3, respectively, indicating that the algorithm reached exact convergence.
+Moreover, larger $\varepsilon$ values induce more pronounced oscillations.
+Furthermore, Fig.~\ref{fig:acc and loss eps=60} shows the performance of Algorithm~\ref{alg:risk minimization} under strategic sensitivity $\varepsilon = 100$.
 It depicts the evolution of the empirical loss and classification accuracy over 20 iterations.
-Despite the distributional shifts induced by strategic feature manipulation, the process stabilizes within approximately $10$ iterations.
+Despite the distributional shifts induced by strategic feature manipulation, the process stabilizes within $10$ iterations.

 Fig.~\ref{fig:theta gap gd} illustrates the convergence behavior of the distributionally robust gradient descent method (Algorithm~\ref{alg:gradient descent}) under identical experimental conditions.
 Compared to the risk-minimization approach, gradient descent converges more slowly.
-For all experiments, we maintain a constant step size of $\eta = 10^{-2}$.
+For all experiments, we use a constant step size of $\eta = 10^{-2}$.
 Notably, the convergence speed degrades as the strategic sensitivity $\varepsilon$ increases.
-In the case of $\varepsilon = 100$, the parameter gap $\|\theta_{t+1} - \theta_t\|_2$ experiences a sudden jump to $10^{-1}$ during the iterations, indicating that the iterates $\theta_t$ begin to oscillate within a specific region.
-This behavior empirically validates Remark~\ref{remark:gradient descent}, suggesting that the stability of gradient descent depends on the alignment between the step size and the gradient's regularity.
+When $\varepsilon = 100$, the parameter gap $\|\theta_{t+1} - \theta_t\|_2$ jumps to $0.1$ during the iterations, which means that the iterates $\theta_t$ begin to oscillate within a specific region.
+This behavior empirically validates Remark~\ref{remark:gradient descent}, which states that the stability of gradient descent depends on the alignment between the step size and the gradient's regularity.